 Getting the word out about your store takes constant work and often it’ll feel like an uphill battle, especially if you’re just starting out.
-It’ll take time and tests to pinpoint the right strategy that works for you and trends change quickly in the world of social media, so it’s important to be ready to adapt.
+It’ll take time and tests to pinpoint the right marketing strategy that works for you and trends change quickly in the world of social media, so it’s important to be ready to adapt.

 To get started, this week’s Printful Resolution Series covers an overview of social media and goes over some basic marketing ideas for your ecommerce store.